mathewlowry/myhub-gpt/permanent versions/atproto/vancouver/Simple sites but powerful communities.md

 # Powerful communities from simple ATmosphere sites

-**Integrating ATProtocol with your website:
+**Integrating ATProtocol with your website:**

 * **lets you build powerful, interactive online communities with very simple code**
 * **while giving you in-built reach to 40+m users across the Atmosphere**
 * **and allowing your members to own and manage their own data.**

-It's a triple-win, it sounds too good to be true, but it just might be the future.
+This triple-win may sound too good to be true, but might just be the future.

 *(Note: This is an early draft.
 As explained in [this newsletter edition](https://mathewlowry.medium.com/exploring-ai4communities-newsletter-6365b2716bb1), I publish versions of certain posts as I develop my thoughts.
 More version control in the footer.)*